HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

  1. add `enableGitInfo = true` in your `config.toml` file.

- 2. Ceate new directory `layouts/_default/`(if not exists) directly under hugo directory and create a file called "single.html".
+ 2. Ceate a new directory `layouts/_default/`(if not exists) directly under hugo directory and create a file called "single.html".

  ```Shell
  cd your-hugo-directory